Okta is changing system log data retention. System log data is available from

 either log endpoint:

-Okta supports RP-intiated logout from OpenID Connect client apps in both the Okta UI and Okta API.
+Okta supports RP-intiated logout from OpenID Connect client apps in both the administrator UI and Okta API.
 You can specify a logout redirect URI, or accept the default behavior of returning to the Okta Login page.
 You can access this feature on the Create OpenID Connect Integration page (under Applications) in the UI.

 Okta returns the